hybridauth/hybridauth/README.md

 HybridAuth repository is made up of several projects:

-- **HybridAuth Core library** which include OpenID, Facebook, Twitter, LinkedIn, MySpace, Google, Yahoo and Windows Live.
+- **HybridAuth Core library** which include OpenID, Facebook, Twitter, LinkedIn, MySpace, Google, Yahoo, Windows Live, Foursquare and AOL.
 - **The additional providers project** which contains many others services which you may want to use,
 - **Examples and demos**, which contains three working examples for you to test,